aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/advance-chart-since-excel-2016/creating-waterfall-chart/_index.md

             // Retrieve the Cells of the first Worksheet const cells = worksheet.cells;

-            // Input some data which chart will use as source cells.get("A1").value = "Previous Year";
+            // Input some data which the chart will use as source cells.get("A1").value = "Previous Year";
             cells.get("A2").value = "January";
             cells.get("A3").value = "March";